Patna man who opened London's first Indian restaurant remembered at Khuda Bakhsh library | Entertainment

 ''And, many said, they couldn't believe when I spoke about Mohammad Yunus, the first prime minister or premier of Bihar, who is buried in Brookwood Cemetery in the UK,'' he said.

-During British-era, Yunus had led a short-lived government in Bihar after the 1937 provincial elections.
-The post later came to be known as chief minister after Independence.
+During the British era, Yunus had led a short-lived government in Bihar after the 1937 provincial elections.
+The post of the province's prime minister or 'premier' later came to be known as chief minister after Independence.

 Other topics the doctor touched upon included monuments like Shah Jahan Mosque commissioned by Nawab Shah Jahan Begum of Bhopal, in Woking in Surrey in the UK; houses where Sir Syed Ahmad Khan and Raja Ram Mohan Roy had stayed in London, which are still intact with the special blue plaques on them.

-A well which was dug in the UK on order of Maha Raja Ishar Singh of Benares for the public welfare is also intact in even today.
-Yet another heritage site is the cemetery which bear the names Hindu and Muslim persons laid side-by-side, he added.
+A well which was dug at Stoke Row in the UK's Oxfordshire in the 1860s on the initiative of Maharaja Ishwari Pershad Narayan Singh of Benares for public welfare is intact even today.
+Yet another heritage site is the cemetery which bears the names Hindu and Muslim persons laid side-by-side, he added.

 Siddiqui lamented that many priceless built heritages of Patna were either getting demolished or suffering decay or facing the wrecking ball in the name of development.